Billionaire Profile

 Undisclosed

-Supports children, adolescents, and young adults facing social and financial difficulties.
+Supports children and young adults with social, family, and financial problems.

 Fundación Alicia Koplowitz